 No one would have picked that clearing firm in Chicago to serve as the flashpoint for the crisis.
 And in the midst of the crisis, if Continental Illinois had not been willing to defy bank regulators and the (Treasury Department) Office of the Comptroller of the Currency, and keep funding his options-clearing stake in Options Clearing Corp. through the rescue — I call these ‘rescues,’ not ‘bailouts’ — there would have been a collapse.

-In midst of crisis you must be able to respond to the events on the ground.
+In the midst of a crisis you must be able to respond to the events on the ground.

-Q In the 2008 crisis some observers saw Commodities Futures Trading Commission chief Brooksley Born as Cassandra, arguing for derivatives regulation while everyone from Clinton Treasury Secretary Larry Summers to Fed chief Alan Greenspan ridiculed the idea and said the market could police itself.
+Q In the run-up to the 2008 crisis some observers saw Commodities Futures Trading Commission chief Brooksley Born as Cassandra, arguing for derivatives regulation while everyone from Clinton Treasury Secretary Larry Summers to Fed chief Alan Greenspan ridiculed the idea and said the market could police itself.